 About the role

-As the Manager, Community and Digital Engagement, you will:
+As the Manager, Communications and Engagement, you will:

-- contribute to the design, rollout and success and impact measures of major projects and digital media campaigns;
+- be responsible for Council’s community engagement strategy, contributes to the design, rollout and success/impact evaluation of major projects and digital media campaigns;

-- guide the team to develop and optimize relations with digital influencers and the media in the arts and culture community at the international, national, regional and community level, to promote the mission and maintain the reputation of the Council;
+- guide the team in developing and optimizing relations with digital influencers and the media in the arts and culture community at the international, national, regional and community level, in order to promote the mission and maintain the reputation of the Council;

-- develop strategies and systems of analysis and metrics (analytics) to facilitate ongoing learning and development;
+- develop strategies and systems of analysis and metrics (analytics) to facilitate ongoing learning and professional development;

 You may be required to travel up to 30 days per year and on occasion, work irregular hours.
-The duties of this position require the direct supervision of four (4) employees.
+The duties of this position require the direct supervision of a team.

 - An undergraduate degree in communications, marketing, public relations or an equivalent combination of education and professional experience related to the responsibilities of the position

-- Five (5) years of experience in communications, with advanced expertise in social media and community management
+- Five (5) years of experience in communications, including public/media relations, issues management and social media

 - Two (2) years of experience in supervisory role